-Hyderabad-based Dr. Sharmila Majumdar is the first female sexologist in India.
-She achieved her MS in sexology from KUVEMPU in the year 2006, M.Phil in Clinical Psychology from Bharathiar University in 2008 and she completed her Ph.D. in behaviour modification from Osmania University in 2010.
-She did certification course in Treatment of Resistant Depression from Mount Sinai School of Medicine, U.S.A.
+Hyderabad-based Dr. Sharmila Majumdar is one of first certified female sexologist in India.
+A state and national award winner in Sexology and Psychoanalysis in 2017.
+She did her MS in sexology from KUVEMPU in the year 2006, M.Phil in Clinical Psychology from Bharathiar University in 2008 and she completed her Ph.D. in behaviour modification from Osmania University in 2010.
+She did her fellowship in Treatment of Resistant Depression from Mount Sinai School of Medicine, U.S.A.
 She has gained her expertise in the fields of Sexology, Mental health Psychology and Cognitive consultant.
 She has gathered a vast experience over 11 years by undertaking crucial responsibilities in various hospitals.
 She managed the chairs of Sr. Consultant Psychoanalyst & Sexologist at Asha Psychiatric Hospital, Sr. Consultant sexologist at Tanvir Hospital For Women and Sr. Consultant Sexologist at Ramayya Pramila Urology & Laparoscopy Hospital.

 She won laurels for Best paper presentation on female Sexual Dysfunction.
 Dr. Majumdar is the member of various medical societies like American Association of Sexuality Educators Counsellors and Therapists (AASECT) and Council of Sex Education & Parenthood International (CSEPI) etc. She extends her valuable services in curing various sexual disorders and ailments like Gonorrhea, Syphilis, Genital Herpes, Erectile Dysfunction, Loss of libido, swelling of scrotum, Vasectomy etc. Now she is the Owner, Chief Sexologist and Psychoanalyst at Avis Hospital, Sexual and Mental Health Clinic, Hyderabad, Telangana.